Tatra T3

 The T3 is a type of Czech tramcar produced by ČKD Tatra.
 A late-2000s study conducted on the Prague tram system has shown 98.9% reliability, the best of the Prague tram system fleet.
 During its period of production between 1960 and 1999, 13,991 powered units and 122 unpowered trailers were sold worldwide.

-It became the most dominant tramcar model in Eastern Bloc countries, except for Poland, where locally produced trams from Konstal factory are still the mainstay in tram systems there.
-In 1988, the T3 tram entered the Guinness Book of Records as the most widely produced tram in the world.
-With over 14,000 cars produced, it is still in 2022 the most widespread tram car in the world.
+It became the most dominant tramcar model in Eastern Bloc countries, except for Poland, where locally produced trams from Konstal factory are still the mainstay in tram systems there, and Hungary, where ČKD only made inroads to the country's tram market during the late 1970s.
+Together with Soviet KTM-5 it is among the most produced trams, as of 2022, it is still the most widespread tram car in the world.

 Types

 T3

 The design of the T3 had to meet difficult specifications.
 The cars needed to have the same capacity as its predecessor (the Tatra T2), but be easier to build.
 Some of the things that were done to meet this goal were making the walls thinner, and fitting the cars with laminate seats instead of cushioned leatherette seats such as the T2 used.
 The T3 was delivered to all tramway companies in the former Czechoslovakia.
 It was most numerous in Prague, where over 1,000 vehicles were delivered.
 The T3 still forms (mostly in various modernised versions) the backbone of the Czech tram fleet.